juanhenao21/financial_response_spread_year/README.md

 ### TAQ Time Shift

 The TAQ time shift analysis is divided in two time scales and in two modules.
-The modules have to be ran in the order shown.
+The modules have to be executed in the order shown.

 #### Physical time scale

-To run this part of the code, you need to move (cd) to the folder `response_functions_year/project/taq_physical_shift/taq_algorithms/` and run the module `taq_data_main_physical_shift.py`.
-In Linux, using the terminal the command looks
+To run this part of the code, you need to move (cd) to the folder `financial_response_spread_year/project/taq_physical_shift/taq_algorithms/` and run the module `taq_data_main_physical_shift.py`.
+In Linux, using the terminal the command looks like

 ```bash
 $ python3 taq_data_main_physical_shift.py